TyeStrader/tweaker-no-tweaking/README.md

 # What this
+### For personal use, what you do with this stuff is on you
 A place for me to log my thoughts an explore the universe of tweaks, skizo shit and all.
 This isn't your end-all be-all for tweaks, nothing here is coherent an there will most likely be conflicting settings among files

 ## Drivers